 - Maltkiln has the fewest technical constraints and has the lowest heritage, landscape, ecology, transport, noise or environmental impacts.

 Community consultation and the evolving masterplan

 We have done further work on our masterplan since then, based on the feedback from those public meetings, from separate meetings with the individual local residents who are closest to the site and from meetings with the Borough Council, County Council and Network Rail.
-The changes we have investigated include repositioning the new A59 roundabout (which replaces the existing Whixley crossroads), replanning the layout of the new primary school, community facilities and employment space so that these are grouped more closely around Cattal railway station and rerouting the internal roads south of the railway line to reduce the potential for southbound traffic through Cattal.
+The changes we have investigated include repositioning the new A59 roundabout (which replaces the existing Whixley crossroads), amending the layout of the new primary school, community facilities and employment space so that these are grouped more closely around Cattal railway station and rerouting the internal roads south of the railway line to reduce the potential for southbound traffic through Cattal.

-We do intend to involve local people and employers in the design process, either as part of the DPD process or as part of our own pre planning application consultation work.
+We intend to involve local people and employers in the design process, either as part of the DPD process or as part of our own pre-planning application consultation work.
 This will be done at an appropriate time in the progress of the proposed Local Plan and the DPD, most likely during the Spring or Summer of 2018, and we will share our further masterplanning work either prior to, or during, these future consultations with local people and employers.

 a) is centred around Cattal station

 b) provides a new school, local shops and other community infrastructure